DataONEorg/sem-prov-design/docs/use-cases/semantics/architecture.rst

 Model
 ------------------
 The OA ontology (http://www.openannotation.org/spec/core/) is attractive for capturing and transferring annotations.
 But the AnnotatorJS library does not yet support this serialization in released 1.x versions.
+It is on their roadmap for 2.x releases, but this has been years in the making.
 The serialization of annotations can take multiple forms and can be included in other objects that may already be indexed by DataONE.
 Some examples include:

-* Atomic OA documents that contain one or more annotations (sserialized as RDF/XML and/or) JSON-LD
+* Atomic annotation documents that contain one or more annotations (serialized as RDF/XML and/or) JSON-LD
 * Extended ORE documents
 * Embedded OA annotations in XML metadata (e.g., EML's additionalMetadata section)